metarhia/metadoc/test/example.md

 Multi-line expanded function description.
 Note that all lines should have length of 80 or less characters
+To specify custom arguments signature `Signature:` comment can be used.
+It also supports multiline

 _Throws:_ [`<TypeError>`] conditions causing error.
 Empty lines between comments
     after parameters are optional